Jlevbury/handlebar_practice/tutorial.md

 You can also define your own custom block helpers using `Handlebars.registerHelper()`.

-Absolutely, let's break this down in a step-by-step manner:
+let's break this down in a step-by-step manner:

 1. **Import Handlebars**